Structuring the curriculum

 • Curriculum accessibility for pupils with SEND: checklist

-To help pupils with special educational needs and disabilities (SEND) reach their full potential, they first must have equal access to your curriculum.
+To help pupils with special educational needs and/or disabilities (SEND) reach their full potential, they first must have equal access to your curriculum.
 Use our checklist to stay compliant with the Equality Act and SEND regulations.

 • Curriculum maps: templates and examples